dariushazimi/dariushazimi.github.io/aboutme.md

 ---

 - Experienced Senior Information Technology lead and solution architect.
-- Currently working with deploying deep learning using AWS, Google Cloud
+- Working with deep learning using AWS, Google Cloud

 _Values_ I live by: